NadimArubai/lm_studio_ros2_connector/README.md

 ```

 image_reference could be:
-* 'latest' for last sending image via the topic.
+* 'latest' for last sending image via the image topic or filepath topic.
 * 'image_path' for a saved image on the hard.
-* start with "data:image/" for base64.
+* a string start with "data:image/" for base64.

 ### Text Completion Action